gammalib/gammalib/inst/cta/test/dev/README.md

 may actually be outdated, but could still be useful for further testing if needed.

+`benchmark_irf_computing.py`

+>  This script performs a benchmark of the response computation for all
+>  different analysis methods (unbinned, binned, stacked).
+Specifically it
+>  compares the total number of modelled counts to the expected number from
+>  Monte-Carlo simulations.
+This script is used to validate the absolute
+>  normalization of the CTA response computations.

+`benchmark_ml_fitting.py`
+>  This script performs a benchmark for maximum likelihood fitting of CTA
+>  data.

 `example_binned_ml_fit.py`
 >  Illustrates a binned maximum likelihood fit of CTA data.
 >  This script implements a full analysis chain, and computes